De-institutionalisation ! Understanding communities !

 disability function as a community within the wider community.

-... have their own policies and support
+... have their own

 structures etc.